denikdenik4/DS-Projects/README.md

 7. Wine Quality - on a given dataset we have to predict a quality of wine (categories from 1 to 8).
 I have used all the possible supervised models such linear regression, all types of classifier models, also unsupervised such as K-Means Clusters including PCA.

+8. Recommender system - first attempt of building a recommender system based on a given dataset.
+I have used vectors correlations and knn algorithm to recommend further books for reading.